 Block 6: Thursday, 2/25/16

 Barrett Donovan: "Aspen (Populous tremuloides) Response to Thinning and Elk Exclosures"

 Laurel Sebastian: "Community Interactions between Two Monkeyflowers and their Pollinators in Mt.
 Rainier National Park"

 Rachel Sussman: "Size-Resolved Aerosol Composition near Rocky Mountain National Park"

-Kyra Wolf: " Effects of wildfire on soil carbon biodiversity in forested ecosystems of the Colorado Rockies"
+Kyra Wolf: " Effects of wildfire on soil carbon bioavailability in forested ecosystems of the Colorado Rockies"

 Block 7: Thursday, 3/31/16